Secure SWIPT in the Multiuser STAR-RIS Aided MISO Rate Splitting Downlink: Conclusions and Future Work

-RISs are potential candidates which can be used in future 6G networks.
-Thus, in this paper, a STAR-RIS-RSMA method was proposed that enables simultaneous transmission of information and power to IRs and UERs, respectively.
-Since the UERs are able to wiretap the IR streams, our objective is to maximize the sum secrecy rate of the IRs under constraints on the total transmit power and the energy collected by the UERs, by jointly optimizing the precoder vectors and the RIS transmission and reflection beamforming coefficients.
-The formulated problem is non-convex with intricately coupled variables, and so to tackle this challenge a suboptimal two-step iterative algorithm was proposed in which the precoders and the RIS transmission/reflection beamforming coefficients are optimized in an alternating fashion.
-The results from several simulations were used to validate the performance of the proposed method.
-Increasing the transmitting power or the number of BS antennas improves the performance of the system.
+RISs are capable of improving next-generation networks.
+Thus, in this paper, a STAR-RIS-RSMA method was proposed for the simultaneous transmission of information and power to IRs and UERs, respectively.
+Since the UERs are able to wiretap the IR streams, our objective is to maximize the sum secrecy rate of the IRs under realistic constraints on the total transmit power and the energy collected by the UERs.
+This is achieved by jointly optimizing the precoder vectors and the RIS transmission and reflection beamforming coefficients.
+The formulated problem is non-convex with intricately coupled variables.
+In order to tackle this challenge a suboptimal two-step iterative algorithm was proposed in which the precoders and the RIS transmission/reflection beamforming coefficients are optimized in an alternating fashion.
+The results inferred from our simulations were used to validate the performance of the proposed method.
+Increasing the transmit power or the number of BS antennas improves the performance of the system.
 The number of STAR-RIS elements $M$ determines the number of DoFs of the system.
 Thus, the results demonstrate that when $M$ increases, the proposed method achieves higher rates.
-Furthermore, the proposed method has a good convergence, achieves significant secrecy rate, and shows a remarkable robustness to imperfect CSI.
+Furthermore, the proposed method converges rapidly, achieves a high secrecy rate, and shows a remarkable robustness to imperfect CSI.
+For ease of exposition, the quantitative results are summarized in Table \ref{table2}.

+In our subsequent research endeavors, we aim to conduct a thorough theoretical analysis of secure STAR-RIS networks.
+This will involve a deep dive into their core principles and theoretical limits to not only augment our empirical findings but also to establish a comprehensive theoretical framework guiding practical implementations.
+Furthermore, we plan to explore more realistic RIS models, specifically incorporating quantized reflection coefficients and a non-energy-saving model.
+Another significant area of future research will be addressing the challenges associated with nonlinear energy harvesting models in UERs.
+These expanded research directions will enable us to tackle more complex scenarios and contribute to advancing the state-of-the-art in the field.

 \ \appendices